frictionlessdata/schema-collaboration/documentation/User.md

 # schema-collaboration: documentation for data managers

 ## Introduction
-schema-collaboration is a tool in the form of web platform to help data managers and researchers to collaborate to create Frictionless datapackages.
+schema-collaboration is a tool in the form of a web platform to help data managers and researchers to collaborate to create Frictionless datapackages.

 In order to use this application some familiarity with Frictionless Datapackages is required.
-You can find information on the [Frictionless website](https://frictionlessdata.io/) or the [Data Package specification](https://specs.frictionlessdata.io/data-package/).
+You can find information on the [Frictionless website](https://frictionlessdata.io/) or in the [Data Package specification](https://specs.frictionlessdata.io/data-package/).

 schema-collaboration uses [datacreator-ui](https://github.com/frictionlessdata/datapackage-ui): see the [datacreator-ui demo](https://create.frictionlessdata.io/).

-It was funded by Frictionless Data Tool Fund 2020.
-There is a [blog with the initial description](https://frictionlessdata.io/blog/2020/07/16/tool-fund-polar-institute/#meet-carles-pina-estany).
+It was funded by the Frictionless Data Tool Fund 2020.
+There is a [blog with the initial description of the project](https://frictionlessdata.io/blog/2020/07/16/tool-fund-polar-institute/#meet-carles-pina-estany).

 ## Overall steps to use schema-collaboration
 The documentation give a detailed steps with screenshots on how to use schema-collaboration.
 The general ideas covered are: